 We usually recommend 12 to 18 months of gentle preparation for the 11 plus exam, starting in the Autumn or Spring term of Year 5.
 However, this really depends on your child and their current attainment levels.
-Your son or daughter may only need a few hours of exam practice, and a confidence boost, or if there are any deeper learning gaps, or significant obstacles to learning due to severe lack of confidence in a specific subject or a Specific Learning Difficult, they might need several months of regular weekly tuition.
+Your son or daughter may only need a few hours of exam practice, and a confidence boost, or if there are any deeper learning gaps, or significant obstacles, they might need several months of regular weekly tuition.
 The good news is that any support focused on the 11+ will pay dividends for your child’s schoolwork.

 The 11+ English paper can be challenging for most adults, let alone 10-year-olds.
 It involves composition and comprehension that requires them to be confident about ‘writing from the heart’.
 In our experience this is where many children – particularly boys – lose marks.
 The effective and constructive communication of emotions are not usually a strong point at that stage, which is why many boys’ schools work on a 13+ entry system, which boys sit when they are more developed.
 An excellent way to improve verbal dexterity is to tell, or read, your child a story and then talk about it afterwards.
 Get them to describe to you what happened and explain how it made them feel.
 As well as helping them to unlock their emotions, effective story-telling brings a satisfying increase in marks.
 From our experience, girls tend to have better accuracy, creativity and consistency with punctuation that allows them to achieve better grades on composition papers.